 - During medium and high burn rates the stove will manage combustion on its own.
-When the heater is set to a low burn rate more care is needed to ensure the catalytic combustion system works properly.
+When the heater is set to a low burn rate more care is needed to ensure the combustion system works properly.
 Make sure the stove is hot and a good coal bed is established before adjusting your heater to low burn. - Understanding the combustion system in this heater will help minimize the visible emissions this heater releases into the environment.
 The primary pilot orifice at the center bottom of the door opening is designed to help the secondary combustion at low burn settings.
 The pilot provides a small amount of air that burns up through the fuel load providing the heat and flame needed for the secondary system to ignite.
-The air tubes under the baffle need to remain ignited for low burns to be effective. - As you load your heater for a low burn, take care in placing the wood.
-This will affect how well your catalytic system works as the wood is consumed.
+The air tubes under the baffle will ignite smoke in a secondary burn supplementing the primary and combustion systems. - As you load your heater for a low burn, take care in placing the wood.
+This will affect how well your system works as the wood is consumed.
 Do not block the pilot orifice.
 Stack wood so the pilot air can burn its way up between the pieces, helping your heater burn effectively throughout the low fire.
 This will reduce the visible emissions your heater produces and increase the amount of heat you get from the wood.
 If you are unsure how well your heater is burning look at the chimney cap to monitor visible emissions.